Skip to content

 • The District Admin report is available to district admins and shows data across all schools in the district.

-• The School Admin report is available to school admins and shows data for all students and teachers within a single school.
+• The School Admin report is available to school admins and shows data for all students and teachers from the schools they manage.

 These reports are designed to help leaders monitor engagement, track performance, and identify where extra support or recognition may be needed.